Bionic Bus Passenger Information Guide

 Drivers may be asked to assist in carrying of a small item for a passenger within reason, but are not required to do this.
 In the event that a passenger needs assistance in carrying items or bringing non-comforting items on their own, then it is recommended that the passenger have a companion ride along with the assistance of such matters.

 In addition, passengers should not plan on bringing items that could compromise the safety of other passengers, or the safe operation of the Bionic vehicle.
-Bionic shall not be utilized for the sole purpose of moving personal belongings.
+Bionic is not and shall not be utilized for the sole purpose of moving personal belongings.
 Our purpose is to take people, not packages, from one place to another.

 Violent, illegal, or seriously disruptive behavior is not allowed on Bionic vehicles.
 This includes the behavior of all riders, companions, and service animals.
 Anyone who engages in such behavior will be refused service, or will only be provided service on a conditional basis.
 Please note that service will not be refused to an individual solely because their disability results in appearance or involuntary behavior that may offend, annoy, or inconvenience the driver or other passengers.